 Before onset of CFS, most patients are highly functioning and successful.

 The physical examination is normal, with no objective signs of muscle weakness, arthritis, neuropathy, or organomegaly.
 However, some patients have low-grade fever, nonexudative pharyngitis, and/or palpable or tender (but not enlarged) lymph nodes.
-Any abnormal physical findings must be evaluated and alternative diagnoses that cause chronic fatigue excluded before the diagnosis of CFS can be made.

-Diagnostic Criteria for Chronic Fatigue Syndrome*
+Diagnosis of Chronic Fatigue Syndrome

-The diagnosis is made by the characteristic history combined with a normal physical examination and normal laboratory test results.
-The case definition is sometimes useful but is mainly an epidemiologic and research tool and should not be strictly applied to individual patients.
+The diagnosis of CFS is made by the characteristic history combined with a normal physical examination and normal laboratory test results.
+Any abnormal physical findings or laboratory tests must be evaluated and alternative diagnoses that cause those findings and/or the patient's symptoms excluded before the diagnosis of CFS can be made.
+The case definition is often useful but should be considered an epidemiologic and research tool and in some circumstances should not be strictly applied to individual patients.